Gutelvam/Operationalizing-Macine-Learning/README.md

   ***Deploying the model***

-  The model was deployed with "Azure Container Instances" (ACI) and "Authentication" enabled, so cheking the endpoints we can see the model deployed(Fig 8).
+  The model was deployed with "Azure Container Instances" (ACI) and "Authentication" enabled, so cheking the endpoints section we can see the model deployed(Fig 8).

   <p align="center">
         <i><b>Fig 8</b> -  Best model Deploy </i>